 West of the church is Saoures, a small secluded pebble beach.

 Local attractions include the White Tower, located near the crossroads between Platy Gialos and Chrysopigi, which is the most famous of the 77 ancient towers on the island and the best preserved.

-In the general area of Chrysopigi there is a grocer’s and limited tourist accommodation.
+In the general area of Chrysopigi there is a limited tourist accommodation.